P2-718na/SIR-model-simulation/README.md

 todo

 ### Visualizer
-Handles the display of table data.
-(TODO)
+Class that handles the display of table data.
+Its constructor takes a reference to a `Model` instance.
+The methods `visualize` and `visualizePretty` will run the model for the specified number of days.
+Please note that the `Model` instance will be altered by the visualizer.

 ### Parser
 Parse